 The AfOx Visiting Fellows Program is designed to enhance academic mobility and network building.
 The program supports African scholars and researchers working in any discipline to spend periods of flexible time in Oxford, for example as sabbatical leave for utilising library or other university facilities or undertaking or planning collaborative research with Oxford based colleagues.
-There are two schemes that allow Oxford Humanities researchers to invite international colleagues as TORCH Visiting Fellows and Professors: the TORCH International Fellowships and the TORCH Global South Visiting Fellowships and Professorships.

 For information, please contact: